 In addition to breast cancer, other reproductive cancers include:

 - Ovarian cancer

 - Vulvar cancer

 One of the most important steps for avoiding or surviving cancer is to get in front of it.
 Frequent gynecological checkups are critical for catching cancer in its early stages and defeating it, or for flagging warning signs and taking appropriate steps.
 It’s also important to do frequent checks for symptoms, which differ by disease.
 Being aware of your body is the best protection you have as a woman.
 Conversely, the following risks increase the likelihood of developing cancer:

 - Smoking and other tobacco use

 Since many of the forms of reproductive cancer are linked with breast cancer – and many women end up diagnosed with more than one – tracking reproductive cancers is a good way to stave off breast cancer as well.

 Each type of female reproductive cancer has different symptoms, so it is important to see a healthcare provider if you have concerns.
 Remember, that it’s never too early to protect yourself!
-To speak with a healthcare expert on means of prevention, schedule an appointment at Avant Gynecology.
+To speak with a healthcare expert on means of prevention and understanding your risk for reproductive cancers, schedule an appointment at Avant Gynecology.